Monday, April 22, 2024

 Star and Rafe begin a fake dating relationship to get Rafe's family off his back.
 Soon they fall in love for real.

 Pretty standard plot, but Young does a lot with it.
 Star has an intriguing back story.
 She was raised by parents who did not believe in monogamy, or in parenting.
-She absorbed their drifter ways and strings together a couple of part time jobs as a character actor at kids' birthday parties and as a line sitter for people who don't want to wait in long lines.
+She absorbed their drifter ways and strings together a couple of part-time jobs as a character actor at kids' birthday parties and as a line sitter for people who don't want to wait in long lines.

 Through the course of the book, mere proximity to Rafe and his rich and traditional but kind family is enough to make Star want to change.
 Maybe monogamy isn't so bad.
 Maybe she should get serious about a career.
 She goes a little overboard in trying to fit in with Rafe's family's expectations, but she course-corrects.

 I liked Star's character growth, but I also really, really wanted her to go to therapy.
 I say this as someone who is therapy-neutral at best.
-But I don't think that someone who has grown up with the type of trauma Star has grown up with can just get over it and completely change her life without more help than a guy who accepts her and all her glorious quirkiness.
+But I don't think that a person who has grown up with the type of trauma Star has grown up with can just get over it and completely change her life without more help than a guy who accepts her and all her glorious quirkiness.

 Rafe is far less interesting than Star.
 His only character traits are that he is a hot veterinarian who, as I said, accepts Star just the way she is.